 Outbound royalties as well as income derived as a consideration for services rendered or used in France are subject to WHT at the rate of 28%, unless the recipient can rely on the provisions of a double tax treaty or, for royalties, the EU Interest and Royalties Directive.

 Outbound interest payments are generally exempt from any WHT.

 Dividends and royalties paid to a loss-making EU company can benefit from a WHT deferral.

 French Value-added Tax (VAT)

-French VAT is levied on any supply of goods or services realised for a valuable consideration by any person carrying out an economic activity in France, pursuant to VAT territoriality rules.
+French VAT is levied on any supply of goods or services realised for a valuable consideration by any person carrying out an economic activity in France.

 There are four different VAT rates applicable in France: a standard VAT rate of 20%, an intermediate rate of 10%, and two reduced rates of 5.5% and 2.1%, which apply to supplies of certain goods and services.